| Is Meditation

 can definitely be felt and accumulated.
 Taoist priests

-are renowned for their qi powress in meditation,
+are renowned for their qi powress in meditation, A world renowned meditation master and

 Enlightened Being is the Buddha.
 He teaches "Avoid